• Home

 Downton Abbey downstairs servant and staff provisions meal menu.

-Have you wondered what the provisions that might be for the downstairs staff of the Downton Abbey era?
+Have you wondered what the provisions might be for the downstairs staff of the Downton Abbey era?
 While the master and mistress of the house dined on nine-course meals the servants sustenance was much more meager.

 Typically, the staff would gather in the servants’ hall for morning tea.
 Their breakfast consisted of porridge (oatmeal) or toast, jam, and cups of strong tea.